-The First time you run GBM 8.0 it will scan for Backup jobs from older versions and will prompt the user whether or not would like to import.
+The First time you run GBM 9.0 it will scan for Backup jobs from older versions and will prompt the user whether or not would like to import.
 However, you can manually import from selecting Import Previous Jobs from the File menu in the toolbar, then follow the on-screen instructions.
-This imports job configurations, settings, and unattended scheduled tasks, but it will not import catalog records for version 6.0.
+This imports job configurations, settings, and unattended scheduled tasks.